- Outreach and Impact

 The main purpose of keeping a journal is to give you the chance to reflect on your experiences and allow for documentation of those experiences.
 Journaling provides you with the time and opportunity to think about what you saw, what it all may mean, and how you felt about a specific incident or the experience as a whole.
 In addition, cognitive activities stimulated by this type of journal include observation, speculation, doubt, questioning, self-awareness, problem stating and problem solving, emoting (display of heightened emotions), and ideation (to form an idea).
 The outcome of this deliberate reflection will result in growth, sharper analytical skills, and empowerment.
 Analyzing critical or significant incidents therefore facilitates future professional development and identifies and justifies changes in clinical practice.

-For each assignment, you will be choosing three of five questions to be discussed.
-Be as reflective as possible.
+For each assignment, you will either choose three of five questions to be discussed or write one to two pages of free form reflection.
 Please answer questions fully and indicate which questions you are answering.
+You will turn in your assignments through Canvas.
 Keep to a singular format for all entries.

 At the end of your time with ‘your’ physician, please go to course evaluation and add, in the box provided, a short paragraph stating your thoughts about the course.
 I would like to hear about the positive and the negative.
 Without your input and specific suggestions we do not know what needs to be changed or improved.

 FAILURE TO SUBMIT ENTERIES ON STATED DUE DATES OR FAILURE TO COMPLY WITH ANY OF THE INSTRUCTIONS WILL RESULT IN N/P GRADE.

 DO NOT LEAVE YOUR WRITING UNTIL THE DAY BEFORE IT IS